Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 ###`card("name")`

 - **Required**
-- The unique identifier of a specific card.
+- Declares the unique identifier of a specific card.
 You must not have multiple cards with the same name, otherwise the game behavior could be unpredictable.
+- The properties/attributes/effects pertaining to that card are to all be contained within curly braces `{}` after this is declared.

 Usage: